 If you’re new to using HTV on wood, give this quick project a try!
 It’s inexpensive (assuming you already own a cutting machine) and satisfying.

 I’m also including a free SVG file of the “Let’s Stay Home” graphic.
 Feel free to use it for any personal projects.
+You’ll find the link below in the supply list.

 Since I have a Cricut Maker and that’s what I’m familiar with, I’m going to be explaining how to make this sign using Cricut Design Space.